 The need to conduct monitoring of zooplankton in the Southern Ocean has long been recognized.
-Since zooplankton have short life spans and faster population turnover than vertebrate predators, zooplankton communities tend to change rapidly reflecting ambient environmental conditions.
-Because they are closer to the base of the marine food web, and they are form extremely important links between phytoplankton and higher predators.
-Therefore, zooplankton community structure is a useful indicator of environmental variability in the Southern Ocean.
-Moreover, longterm monitoring of zooplankton communities provide a valuable early warning of any changes in the Southern Ocean and Antarctic ecosystem.
+Since zooplankton have short life spans and faster population turnover than vertebrate predators, zooplankton communities tend to change rapidly reflecting ambient environmental conditions $\frac{1}{2}$ .
+They are closer to the base of the marine food web, and they are form extremely important links between phytoplankton and higher predators.
+Therefore, zooplankton community structure is a useful indicator of environmental variability in the Southern Ocean $\frac{1}{2}$ .
+Moreover, long-term monitoring of zooplankton communities provide a valuable early warning of any changes in the Southern Ocean and Antarctic ecosystem $\frac{2}{2}$ , $\frac{3}{2}$ , $\frac{4}{2}$ .
 Numerous intensive surveys have been conducted around Antarctica and its surrounding waters to define zooplankton composition, abundances, and community structures.
 However, longer-term monitoring is difficult in the remote Southern Ocean, because research opportunities are limited in both time and space.

 The Japanese Antarctic Research Expedition (JARE) has been carrying out routine zooplankton monitoring in the Indian Ocean sector of the Southern Ocean every austral summer (December-March) since 1972 (JARE-14).
-This monitoring is conducted from an icebreaker, which travels along much the same cruise track at approximately the same time each year.
-This routine is ideal for long-term monitoring of this region.
+This monitoring program is conducted from an icebreaker, which travels along much the same cruise track at approximately the same time each year.
+This routine sampling is ideal for long-term monitoring of this region.
 Although several kinds of plankton nets have been deployed from the icebreakers, vertical hauls using a NORPAC (NORth PACific) standard net have been routinely and frequently carried out to estimate the long-term trends of abundance and species composition of surface zooplankton and its spatiotemporal variability in the upper layers of the Indian Ocean sector of the Southern Ocean.
-Sampling was conducted from the icebreaker Fuji during JARE-14 until JARE-24 (1972-1983)1;2, from the icebreaker Shirase during JARE-25 until JARE-49 (1983-2008)3; 4; 5, from RSV Aurora Australis during JARE-50 (2009), and from the new icebreaker Shirase during JARE-51 to JARE-57 (2009-2016)6; 7; 8; 9.
-The JARE NORPAC monitoring is the only ongoing long-term zooplankton study within the Antarctic regions; it has been carried out for more than 40 years.
-In addition, zooplankton monitoring has also been carried out by the T/V Umitaka-maru of Tokyo University of Marine Science and Technology, since the 2013/2014 season (JARE-55) as a part of the JARE monitoring program7; 8; 9.
-This report presents zooplankton monitoring data obtained from the NORPAC standard net captures during JARE-58 (December 2016 to March 2017).
+Sampling was conducted from the icebreaker Fuji during JARE-14 until JARE-24 (1972-1983) , from the icebreaker Shirase during JARE-25 until JARE-49 (1983-2008) 7.8.9, from RSV Aurora Australis during JARE-50 (2009) 10, and from the new icebreaker Shirase during JARE-51 to JARE-59 (2009-2018) 10, 11, 12, 13, 14, 15.
+The JARE NORPAC monitoring is the longest ongoing zooplankton study within the Antarctic regions; it has been carried for the last 45 years.
+In addition, zooplankton monitoring has also been carried out by the T/V Umitaka-maru of Tokyo University of Marine Science and Technology, since the 2013/2014 season (JARE-55) as a part of the JARE monitoring program 11, 12, 13, 14, 15.
+This report presents the data obtained from the NORPAC standard net during JARE-60 (December 2018 to March 2019).